MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 This section answers frequently asked questions about ReFS deduplication and compression.

-## Is the ReFS deduplication and compression feature different from Windows deduplication?
+## Is the ReFS deduplication and compression feature different from Windows Data Deduplication?

 Yes, this feature is entirely different from the [Windows Data Deduplication](/windows-server/storage/data-deduplication/overview) feature.

-> [IMPORTANT]
+> [!IMPORTANT]
-> It is **not** supported to enable both solutions simultaneously.
+> We don't support enabling both ReFS deduplication and compression and Windows Data Deduplication simultaneously.

 ReFS deduplication and compression is specifically designed for active workloads, focusing on minimizing performance impact after optimization.
 Unlike Windows Data Deduplication, ReFS deduplication and compression doesn't use a chunk store to store deduped data, and there is no physical data movement involved.
 The solution relies on ReFS block cloning to enable metadata-only operations.
 Windows Data Deduplication may provide better storage savings due to its use of variable block sizes, it is also suitable for a broader range of workload types, such as General-purpose file servers (GPFS), backup targets, and more.